What is funded by the grant?

 What should I do when I arrive at Constellation and I am ready to setup my art project?

-If you have a questions or are checking in outside of these hours, stop by HQ and we’ll radio a member of the CATS team to assist you.
+If you have a questions, stop by the Greeter Station, and we’ll radio a member of the CATS team to assist you.